opnfv/yardstick/docs/userguide/01-introduction.rst

 * Chapter :doc:`02-methodology` describes the methodology implemented by the Yardstick Project for :term:`NFVI` verification.

-* Chapter :doc:`architecture` provides information on the software architecture of yardstick.
+* Chapter :doc:`03-architecture` provides information on the software architecture of yardstick.

 * Chapter :doc:`04-vtc-overview` provides information on the :term:`VTC`.

-* Chapter :doc:`apexlake_installation` provides instructions to install the experimental framework *ApexLake* and chapter :doc:`apexlake_api` explains how this framework is integrated in *Yardstick*.
+* Chapter :doc:`05-apexlake_installation` provides instructions to install the experimental framework *ApexLake* and chapter :doc:`06-apexlake_api` explains how this framework is integrated in *Yardstick*.

-* Chapter :doc:`03-installation` provides instructions to install *Yardstick*.
+* Chapter :doc:`07-installation` provides instructions to install *Yardstick*.

+* Chapter :doc:`08-yardstick_plugin` provides information on how to integrate other OPNFV testing projects into *Yardstick*.

+* Chapter :doc:`09-result-store-InfluxDB` provides inforamtion on how to run plug-in test cases and store test results into community's InfluxDB.

-* Chapter :doc:`03-list-of-tcs` includes a list of available Yardstick test cases.
+* Chapter :doc:`10-list-of-tcs` includes a list of available Yardstick test cases.

 Contact Yardstick